tzamalisp/gsoc-music-classification-sklearn/README.md

   -g, --groundtruth      Path of the main dataset directory containing the
                         groundtruth yaml file/s. (required)

-  -f, --file             Name prefix of the project configuration file (.yaml)
+  -f, --file            Name of the project configuration file (.yaml) will be stored.
-                        that will be stored. (default: project)
+                        If not specified it takes automatically the name <project_CLASS_NAME>."

   -d, --exportsdir      Name of the exports directory that the project's results
                         will be stored (best model, grid models, transformation